How to Choose the Best Agency to Manage Your Holiday Let Cottage

 If there are negative reviews, are they a result of the property manager’s skills?
 If it’s things like ‘dirty property’ or ‘bad communication’ then that’s not a good sign.

-Any agent you choose will, by default, become a representative of your business, so it’s therefore critical that you know any company you choose to manage your guests will hit the ground running and leave a great impression.
+Any agent you choose will, by default, become a representative of your business, so it’s therefore critical that you know that any company you choose to manage your guests will hit the ground running and leave a great impression.

 - Do they have a strategy about which guests they accept or decline, or do they just pack them in to get the booking?